 Lesson #3: Not Sleeping Can Kill You.
 For Real!

 Modern people approach sleep as something annoying.
 After all, you can’t hustle and do social media while you’re snoozing.
-That’s why people try to life hack it.
+That’s why people try to life-hack sleep.

 We consume various stimuli to keep ourselves awake so we can do more “important” stuff while forgetting that good night sleep is as equally important as eating and exercising, if not even more.